canarytrace/documentation/v2/doc/docs/rum/rumClient.md

 ```

 ### session
-Are timestamps indicated activity of the user.
+Are the timestamps attributes indicates activity of the user.
 These values are sent with every payload to the RUM Server.

 | Attribute name | Type | Description |
 |--|--|--|